 Want a Free Copy of the Bagua Map?

-To get a free bagua map and a life areas test, click here and then enter your name and email address, so that I can send a copy of the bagua map directly to your inbox.
+To get a free bagua map and a life areas test, click the thumbnail at the top right (if viewing on a computer) or at the bottom of this page (if viewing on a phone) and then enter your name and email address, so that I can send a copy of the bagua map directly to your inbox.

 A bagua splits a floor plan into nine equal square or rectangular areas.
 You may scroll down to see a graphic that I have included in this page.